-His organisation also offers training, which is transparent and gives staff the freedom to develop their skills and move upwards in the organisation accordingly.
+His organization also offers training, which is transparent and gives staff the freedom to develop their skills and move upwards in the organization accordingly.
 “It’s about the spirit of the business, and the spirit inspires people to do better.

 “I’d like to change the way people view technology in SA.
 We need to up education, show there is a way.
 The world is changing.
 We are a village in a big world, and we need to change the way we view services, labour and work ethic.”